 Eligibility:

-Competitors must be enrolled in a school and/or trade training program in one of the following areas:
+At the beginning of the school year, competitors must be enrolled in a school and/or trade training program in one of the following areas:

 Students on a competing team do not need to be from the same school and/or training program.